Cosmic homogeneity: the effect of redshift-space distortions and bias and cosmological constraints: Cosmological Estimation

-As we can also see in Figure~\ref{fig:sig}, for low $\theta_{min}$ values (e.g., below 1 degree), the tension exceeds 1.5$\sigma$ and even approaches 2$\sigma$, indicating that the $\omega_{m}$ inferred from $D_{2}$ differs from the CMB value.
-This significant discrepancy is mainly caused by non-linear FoG effect, which distorts clustering measurements at small scales due to random peculiar velocities in collapsed structures.
-As $\theta_{min}$ increases to values between 1.25 degree and 3 degree, the tension drops below 1$\sigma$ and even below 0.5$\sigma$, leading to much better consistency between the two measurements.
-For $\theta_{min}$ > 4 degree, the tension slightly increases again, which is due to the smaller number of available data points.
+As shown in Figure~\ref{fig:sig_mock}, for low values of $\theta_{\min}$ (e.g., below $1^\circ$), the tension reaches values of up to $\sim 1\sigma$, indicating a mild deviation between the $\omega_m$ inferred from $D_2$ and the true input value.
+This deviation is primarily driven by non-linear FoG effects, which distort clustering measurements on small angular scales due to random peculiar velocities within collapsed structures.

+As $\theta_{\min}$ increases to values between $1.25^\circ$ and $3^\circ$, the tension drops below $0.5\sigma$, and the constraint on \(\omega_m\) becomes stable, indicating significantly improved consistency between the $D_2$-based inference and the true input value.
+For $\theta_{\min} > 3^\circ$, although the tension remains below $0.5\sigma$, the uncertainty on the inferred $\omega_m$ increases significantly due to the reduced number of available data points at larger angular scales.

-These results suggest that angular scales in the range $\theta_{min} \sim 1.25^\circ - 3^\circ$ are optimal for minimizing tension and avoiding nonlinear distortions, making them ideal for robust cosmological parameter estimation from $D_2$.
+These results suggest that angular scales in the range $\theta_{\min} \simeq 1.25^\circ$–$3^\circ$ provide an optimal compromise between minimizing tension and avoiding non-linear distortions, making them the most suitable for robust cosmological parameter estimation from $D_2$.